ApolloFoundation/Apollo/README.md

 ## Java versions

 We use LTS JDK version 17 in the development and in the production environments.
-To be exact, we use openjdk 17 builds from adoptium.net site: [Java Development Kit openjdk v.17 from adoptium.net, ](https://adoptium.net/temurin/releases/).
+To be exact, we use openjdk 17 builds from github.com site: [GraalVM Community Edition Java Development Kit v.17](https://github.com/graalvm/graalvm-ce-builds/releases).
 You can download and install JDK for your platform by the link.

 Apollo code runs well on latest JDKs but is not thouroughly tested.
 So you can use latest JDKs, e.g. version 19 or above on your own risk.